CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 * An heterogeneous array with a letter and a digit - ```"[a,1]"```,
 * Nested Arrays - ```"[a,[1]]", "[अ,१,[२,ब]]"```

-The BNF (Backus-Naur Form) grammar for Array Parsing can be described as:
+The BNF (Backus-Naur Form) grammar for Arrays containing letters, digits and nested arrays can be described as:

 ```
-value ::= arr | letter | digit
+value ::= arr | letter | digit.
 arr ::= "[" [ values ] "]".
 values ::= value {"," value}.
 ```